ludwigmoeller/ludwigmoeller.github.io/_posts/2026-01-31-Standardizing-Microsoft-Edge-Favorites.md

 - A setup that scales and doesn’t require constant IT maintenance

 And ideally, something users don’t even notice — because it just works.
+Imagine that, starting a new job and just seeing all the relevant links right there in your browser.

 ---